-San Leandro is one of only a few cities in the Bay Area that operates its own publicly owned treatment works (POTW) for treatment of the City's wastewater.
+San Leandro is one of a few cities in the Bay Area to own and operate a wastewater treatment facility.

-The POTW, as part of the City's Water Pollution Control Section, includes an advanced biological wastewater treatment plant and over 120 miles of sewer pipelines and pumping stations serving the northern two-thirds of the city.
+The Publicly Owned Treatment Works (POTW), as part of the City's Water Pollution Control Section, includes an advanced biological wastewater treatment plant and over 120 miles of sewer pipelines and pumping stations serving the northern two thirds of the city.
 The Environmental Services Section is responsible for protecting this system, as well as the POTW workers and the environment, from discharges that may cause damage or create hazardous conditions.

 The Pretreatment Program